Published on 13.04.2022 | Last updated on 24.09.2024

 Secondly, Rel-18 will introduce the NTN operation for above 10 GHz frequency bands (FR2) for VSAT terminals.
 Previously, Rel-17 introduced the operation for below 6 GHz frequency range (FR1) for handheld terminals.

-The third part of the standardization shall focus on studying the network verified UE location.
-For certain NTN related functionalities, the system needs to know the locations of the terminals; either determined solely by the network or signaled by the terminal and verified by the network.
+The third part of the standardization will focus on studying the network verified UE location.
+For certain NTN related functionalities, the system needs to know the locations of the terminals; either determined solely by the network or signalled by the terminal and verified by the network.

 The fourth part of Rel-18 will be to improve mobility and service continuity of NTN-TN (satellite-terrestrial network) and NTN-NTN (satellite-satellite) solutions.
 It will do this by ensuring uninterrupted continuity of the network connection as the terminal or satellite is moving.